abrarum/neidl-hand/11_Documentation/Lastenheft.md

 - Provides interface for the analyzing tools
 - Works on any skinn colour
 - Easy to use
-- Works on any System
+- Works on Linux systems with Python3

 ## Scope of delivery